learn-co-curriculum/sinatra-nested-forms-lab-superheros/README.md

+---
+  tags: sinatra, forms, nested params, intermediate
+  langauges: ruby
+  resources: 4
+---

 # Superheroes!

 ## Description

 In this lab, you'll practice building nested forms in Sinatra for creating teams of superheros.
-No database is required, but feel free to add persistence *after* you have successfully completed the instructions below.
+No database is rejquired, but feel free to add persistence *after* you have successfully completed the instructions below.

 ## Instructions